Esri/arcgis-maps-sdk-java-samples/symbology/picture-marker-symbol/README.md

 ## How to use the sample

-The picture marker symbols that you see in the app are all constructed from different types of resources
+The picture marker symbols that you see in the app are all constructed from different types of resources:
   - campsite, constructed from a URL
   - blue pin with a star, stored in the resource folder that comes with the application
   - orange pin, created from a file path on disk (which is written to disk when the app starts and cleaned up when the app closes)